 Tableau Server requires at least one product key that is used both to activate the server and to set your license type (user-based or core-based).

 If the computer running Tableau Server is not connected to the internet, then you'll have to activate the server offline.
-If this is your situation, be sure to read Activate Tableau Offline.
+If this is your situation, be sure to read Activate Tableau Offline(Link opens in a new window).

 Step 4: Configure essential Tableau Server settings